Published on 07/02/25 & Updated on 30/05/25

-Biodiversity Net Gain (BNG) is now a crucial consideration for developers, having been a legal requirement for most developments since February 2024.
+Biodiversity Net Gain (BNG) has become a key consideration for every developer, now a legal requirement for most developments since February 2024.

-Under the Environment Act 2021, developers must ensure that their projects deliver a minimum of 10% net gain in biodiversity, compared to the predevelopment baseline to secure planning permission.
+Under the Environment Act 2021, Under the Environment Act 2021, all qualifying projects must deliver at least a 10% net gain in biodiversity compared with the site’s pre-development baseline to gain planning approval.

 Pre-Development BNG Requirements For Developers